samyilin/dotfiles/README.md

 cd $HOME/dotfiles && ./remove

 ```
 will do it.
+Re-running shell instance, logging in and out or restarting
-If you wish to delete this git repo from your hard drive
+your machine will reset it.
+If you wish to delete this git repo from
-altogether, then do
+your hard drive altogether, then do

 ```bash
 rm -rf $HOME/dotfiles
 ```
 ## TODO

+Based on personal priority:

-1. Finish up SSH config.
-SSH config is harder than I imagined, but not
+1. Finish up SSH + git config.
+SSH config is harder than I imagined, but
-   too much harder.
-I just want to write an SSH wrapper of some kind to
+   not too much harder.
+I just want to write a cheatsheet or wrapper
-   ease its use.
+   script to make using SSH + git a bit easier.
+Most git services (GitHub,
+   GitLab or others) have instructions on how Git should work with SSH.

 2. Overhaul Vim experience.
-I want to use some plugins to enable LSP or
+Use some plugins to enable LSP or other
-   other IDE-like features.
+   IDE-like features.
+Make modular vim setup.
 Might use Neovim?
-Who knows?
-I might come up
-   with an init.lua just for Neovim.
-3. Multiple git setup or more complicated git setup.
-Might abandon this
-   altogether though.
+Who
+   knows?

-4. Overhaul tmux settings to incorporate more VIM-like or EMACS-like
+3. Overhaul tmux settings to incorporate more VIM-like or EMACS-like
    keybindings?
 But tmux setting overhaul is definitely needed.

-5. Shellcheck!
+4. Shellcheck!
 This is very important.
 I do want my bash files to be
    more or less cross-platform and POSIX-compliant.
 Not a priority at
    the moment, just want to have a working dotfile right now.

+5. SSH configuration for usage other than git.
+SSH into other machines?
+   X11 forwarding?
+SSH config is complicated, because there're many use
+   cases for it.
+I will tackle point 1 on TODO first.

+6. Setup for X11/Wayland/Graphic User Interfaces in general.
+This is a
+   very low priority item, because I don't have a Linux machine at the
+   moment.